mimbres/neural-audio-fp/README.md

   #### Further information
   - Intel CPU users can remove `libopenblas` from Dockerfile.
   - `Faiss` and `Numpy` are optimized for Intel MKL.
-  - Image size is about 12 GB or compressed 6.43 GB.
+  - Image size is about 12 GB or 6.43 GB (compressed).
   - To optimize GPU-based search speed, [install from the source](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md#building-from-source).

 </details>